Deep Dive

 3. Near-term Market Outlook

-What it means: The bias remains bearish within the context of the prevailing downtrend, but a broader market rebound could provide temporary relief.
+What it means: The trend remains bearish within the context of a battered altcoin market, requiring a broader sentiment shift for a sustained reversal.

 Conclusion